jessedesimone/fmriconnmap/README.md

 - Store MNI template used in the afni_proc.py registration/warping procedure in nifti directory; this will be used for QC purposes during the group-stage
 - Create subject list using the following command: > touch data/id_subj
 - Add each subject's unique identifier to the first column of id_subj

-### Create and configure MNI mask file
-- Create a mask of the anatomical template used during data preprocessing and store in nifti directory
-- I used the MNI152_T1_2009c template in afni_proc.py but yours may be different
-- Navigate to the nifti directory and type: > 3dcalc -a *MNI template image* -expr 'step(a)' -prefix *mask file*
-- Resample the mask file to the resolution of the epi (and the ROIs that will be created) by typing > 3dresample -master *epi file* -rmode NN -prefix *mask file resampled* -inset *mask file*
-- Update the naming convention of the mask file in driver_indiv.sh the default is "MNI152_T1_2009c_mask_r.nii"
-- The mask file does not need to be used in this pipeline and you can optionally remove by commenting out the mask option in 3dNetCorr (02_indiv_netcorr.tcsh); I recommend using it to avoid noise outside of brain tissue

 ### ROI configuration
 - Navigate to ROI directory